zbendhiba/zbendhiba.github.io/_posts/2021-12-24-getting-started-with-camel-quarkus-01.md

 ```

 ## Try hot deployment
 Leave the application running and update the log message, set the message "Hello World Camel Timer!".
 Save the TimeRouteBuilder class, and see the logs.
-You'll notice that the application was redeployed and you'll have the new log message.
+You'll notice that the application was re-deployed and you'll have the new log message.
 Also, notice that deployment was so quick.
-The application and the Camel Route has started in very few milliseconds.
+The application and the Camel Route was started within a few milliseconds.

 ```
 2021-12-22 19:11:01,206 INFO  [org.apa.cam.imp.eng.AbstractCamelContext] (Quarkus Main Thread) Apache Camel 3.14.0 (camel-2) started in 2ms (build:0ms init:1ms start:1ms)